 During the cold season, a lot of households use their heating furnaces to keep their homes warm and cozy.
 However, some homeowners may face the challenge of running out of heating oil just before using their furnaces.
 Fortunately, we have researched ways to keep your furnace running without having to spend the night shivering in freezing cold weather.

 If you are running out of heating oil and you need a quick replacement, you can use diesel fuel as an appropriate substitute.
 Diesel fuel can easily be bought at your local gas stations and it also works for most furnace systems.
-They are both a midweight distillation of petroleum and can produce nearly the same amount of heat, making it an acceptable substitute for heating oil if you are in a bind.
+They are both a midweight distillation of petroleum and can produce nearly the same amount of heat, making them an acceptable substitute for heating oil if you are in a bind.

 There are more details that you should know about using diesel for your oil furnace and we have compiled all of them in this article.
 Continue reading to learn more about how this fuel can work for your home's heating system.